APX Group × Armilla Tech Ltd.

 ComponentIndicative Position

-Token Activation FeeUSD 100,000, made up of USD 60,000 cash plus USD 40,000 equivalent in created tokens
+Token Activation FeeUSD 100,000, comprising USD 60,000 cash and USD 40,000 equivalent in created tokens.

-Core Build FeeUSD 850,000 equivalent, payable 10% cash and 90% in created tokens, with indicative milestone billing of 40% at kickoff, 30% at test environment, and 30% at production readiness
+Core Build FeeUSD 850,000 equivalent, payable 10% cash and 90% in created tokens, with indicative milestone billing of 40% at kickoff, 30% at test environment, and 30% at production readiness.

-APX Treasury ContributionUp to 5,000,000 APXCOIN as APX-funded strategic reserve for activation, rewards, and ecosystem support if the optional token workstream is activated
+APX Treasury Contribution (Build-Phase Reserve)Up to 5,000,000 APXCOIN as an APX-funded strategic reserve for build-phase activation, rewards, and ecosystem support, allocated in milestone-controlled tranches.

-Secondary Royalties Share10% of gross royalties or comparable recurring marketplace receipts
+Secondary Royalties Share10% of gross royalties or comparable recurring marketplace receipts.

-Token-Linked Commerce Share7.5% of net commerce revenue from token-gated or token-triggered experiences
+Token-Linked Commerce Share7.5% of net commerce revenue from token-gated or token-triggered experiences.

 A.3 Optional APXCoin Activation Framework